s-thom/linter-config/README.md

 # Stuart's Linter Configs

 This package contains linter configs for ESLint (and soon TSLint).
+Get it on [NPM](https://www.npmjs.com/package/@sthom/linter-config).

 ## Usage